 During the initial consultation, Dr. Marin will discuss goals, the steps involved in the actual tummy tuck procedure, and any particular ways the patient needs to prepare beforehand.
 He will also go over some of the procedure options, including a mini versus a full tummy tuck, as well as any other procedure that may be done in conjunction with the tummy tuck, such as a liposuction procedure.

 Tummy Tuck Procedure

 Dr. Marin will place a surgical drain before closing the incision.
 This will allow for blood and any other fluids to be drained out from the treatment area while it is healing.
-The drains should be periodically emptied out, and patients will be asked to keep track of the amount and color of the fluid that is collected and emptied each time.
+The drains should be periodically emptied out, and patients will be asked to keep track of the amount and color of the fluid collected and emptied each time.

-Once the incisions are completely healed over and the drains have been removed, patients may then resume most of their normal activities.
+Once the incisions are completely healed over and the drains have been removed, patients may resume most of their normal activities.
 A light exercise routine that does not involve any weight lifting or stress on the abdomen can usually be started three to four weeks after surgery.
 In most cases, a regular exercise routine can be resumed six weeks following the procedure.
 Patients will generally be fully healed within two to three months following the procedure.

 To schedule a tummy tuck consultation, contact Marin Aesthetics.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.